We work with more than 300 partners to bring you better travel deals

 Cheap Flights to Newfoundland and Labrador

-Top cities to fly to in Newfoundland and Labrador
+Which day is cheapest to fly to Newfoundland and Labrador?

 Discovered by Viking explorers, Newfoundland holds a unique place in the history of the Western Hemisphere.
 On the northern point of the island, you will find an archaeological site known as L’anse aux Meadows.
 According to legend, Leif Ericson made landfall on this point.
 Set against an impressive backdrop of colossal rock cliffs, the capital of St. John’s is one of the earliest English settlements in North America.
 The city is renowned for its hospitality, live music and iconic primary colour clapboard buildings.
 Visit Newfoundland where you can discover the picturesque countryside and the panoramic views of the harbour from Signal Hill.
 This historic site is the location where Marconi received the first transatlantic radio signal.
 The city is a popular destination for sporting events and live entertainment.
 In Newfoundland you are on the doorstep of the continent’s eastern point.
 The craggy shoreline along Cape Spear and its historic lighthouse provide an idyllic backdrop for picnics and watching birds, whales and icebergs.